tmfnll/bonito/README.md

 as events that we wish to be able to scale, such as the creation of `Article` objects and their associated `Comment`s.

-Using `Dodo`, we could define two windows: a `singleton_window` that is run once per dataset and generates our `Organisation` model, as well as a `scalable_window` that results in different sizes of data according to some size parameter.
+Using `Bonito`, we could define two windows: a `singleton_window` that is run once per dataset and generates our `Organisation` model, as well as a `scalable_window` that results in different sizes of data according to some size parameter.